Blog

-WiFi Network Design: a practical guide for planning and implementation
+Wi-Fi Network Design: a practical guide for planning and implementation - 2025 update

-Once upon a time, WiFi network design planning involved grabbing a floor plan and plotting locations for access points with a protractor.
+Once upon a time, Wi-Fi network design planning involved grabbing a floor plan and plotting locations for access points with a protractor.
 This was a tedious and time-consuming activity.
 Access points no longer require manual power and channel settings.
-Wireless planning has also become much more simple, thanks to great software options.
-However, the downside is that wireless devices and the world of WiFi continue to get more complex than ever.
+Wireless planning has become much simpler thanks to advanced software tools.
+However, wireless devices and Wi‑Fi environments are simultaneously growing more complex.

-Initially, WiFi network design involved a large emphasis on coverage, as only a select group of people used and relied on wireless on a regular basis.
-With more and more companies opting for BYOD, it is hard to find a regular user who does not rely on wireless every day and often on multiple devices.
+Initially, Wi‑Fi network design focused heavily on coverage, since only a few people relied on wireless connectivity.
+As more companies adopt BYOD, almost every user now relies on wireless daily — often with multiple devices.
 Needless to say, wireless network design has changed significantly.

-This article provides engineering insight and practical techniques for designing, planning, and implementing a wireless network that is robust, compliant, and without borders.
+This article provides engineering insight and practical techniques for designing, planning, and implementing a wireless network that is robust, compliant, and scalable.

 Plan for capacity, not just coverage